CEED/Remhos/README.md

 structure of the finite element spaces, the amount of data storage, memory transfers, and FLOPs are lower (especially for higher orders).

+Other computational motives in Remhos include the following:

+- Support for unstructured meshes, in 2D and 3D, with quadrilateral and hexahedral elements..
+Serial and parallel mesh refinement options can be set via a command-line flag.
+- Explicit time-stepping loop with a variety of time integrator options.
+Laghos supports Runge-Kutta ODE solvers of orders 1, 2, 3, 4 and 6.
+- Discontinuous high-order finite element discretization spaces of runtime-specified order.
+- Moving (high-order) meshes.
+- Mass operator that is local per each zone.
+It is inverted by iterative or exact methods at each time step.
+This operator is constant in time (transport mode) or changing in time (remap mode).
+Options for full or partial assembly.
+- Advection operator that couples neighboring zones.
+It is applied once at each time step.
+This operator is constant in time (transport mode) or changing in time (remap mode).
+Options for full or partial assembly.
+- Domain-decomposed MPI parallelism.
+- Optional in-situ visualization with [GLVis](http:/glvis.org) and data output for visualization and data analysis with [VisIt](http://visit.llnl.gov).

 ## Code Structure

 - The file `remhos.cpp` contains the main driver with the time integration loop